firebrandmedia/gbradhopkins.com/_posts/2016-09-29-git-commit-workflow.md

 description: Common git commands for pushing content to my Github account
 ---

-I'm writing this down for me.
-Not you.
+I'm writing this down for me because I'm sure that at some point I'm going to forget a command or two and I'll need to reference this list.
+Looking for a Git GUI?
+Check out [Tower](https://www.git-tower.com), a great Git client for Mac and Windows that I use for most of my dev work.

 These are the steps for commiting new or updated content to my [Github account](https://github.com/firebrandmedia).
 As I use Git more, hopefully these will become muscle memory and I'll no longer need this document.
 Until then…